monyhar/monyhar/monyhar/android_webview/ui/README.md

 # Android WebView Resources

 This folder is responsible for managing WebView's application resources.
-Please also consult [general UI/localization information][1] for the chromium repository.
+Please also consult [general UI/localization information][1] for the monyhar repository.

 ## Adding a WebView-specific string/resource